neondatabase/website/content/docs/community/contribution-guide.md

 By contributing to the Neon docs, you're helping us create a stronger learning resource for all developers.
 Whether you've found a typo, a section that's hard to understand, or you've noticed that a certain topic is missing, your contribution is always welcome and appreciated.

 <Admonition type="note" title="TL;DR: Contributing to the Neon Docs">
-- The Neon docs hosted in the [neondatabase/website](https://github.com/neondatabase/website) repository, under the `/content/docs` directory.
 - You can contribute by editing files on GitHub using the **Edit this page** link at the base of each Neon documentation page or by forking the [neondatabase/website](https://github.com/neondatabase/website) repository and submitting a pull request.
-You'll find a [GUIDE_TEMPLATE.md] file in the repo under `/content/docs/guides` to help get you started.
+- If you are interested in contributing a guide via a pull request, we provide a `GUIDE_TEMPLATE.md` file to help get you started.
+The template file is found the [neondatabase/website](https://github.com/neondatabase/website) repository, under `/content/docs/guides`.
-- Reference this guide for Markup and style guidelines.
+- Reference this contribution guide for Markup and style guidelines.
 </Admonition>

 ## How to contribute